-100 Years Since Her Execution, Was Mata Hari A Sexy Spy or A Sexy Scapegoat?
+100 Years Since Her Execution, Was Mata Hari a Sexy Spy or a Sexy Scapegoat?

 In her own words, she was an international woman.
 She spoke several languages, she traveled around Europe constantly, she had lovers in every country, it seemed.
 With the advent of war, borders were secured, passports required, questions asked.
 Ambiguity and mystery were no longer assets, but instead brought her rapidly to the attention of the authorities.
 She was a woman with no fixed home, no husband, no steady source of income.

-“I should have realized before leaving but I thought things were like the year before, and unfortunately, everything has changed,” she wrote on July 6th, to her maid in The Netherlands.
+“I should have realized before leaving but I thought things were like the year before, and unfortunately, everything has changed,” she wrote on July 6, to her maid in the Netherlands.
 “People are meaner, difficulties and formalities are insurmountable.
 Traveling has become an impossibility for a woman like me.”

 Her prolific sex life also made her vulnerable to charges of treason.
-At that time, sexuality outside the norm – and the excess of Mata Hari’s affairs shocked even somewhat-liberal France – was considered to reflect the whole of a person’s moral character.
+At that time, sexuality outside the norm—and the excess of Mata Hari’s affairs shocked even somewhat-liberal France—was considered to reflect the whole of a person’s moral character.
 With war, the focus was on patriotism.
 For a woman whose primary support came from her sexual relationships, it was not an enormous leap for the authorities to believe that she might sell her country as well.
 And nearly all of Mata Hari’s lovers were military officers.
-The investigating judge of the Third Military Court of France, Captain Bouchardon, listed them in his report on the case: a Dutch colonel, a Belgian commandant, a Russian captain as main lovers, but also passing through officers from Montenegro, Italy, two from Ireland, three or four English and at least five French.
+The investigating judge of the Third Military Court of France, Captain Bouchardon, listed them in his report on the case: a Dutch colonel, a Belgian commandant, a Russian captain as main lovers, but also passing through officers from Montenegro, Italy, two from Ireland, three or four English, and at least five French.

 “I like officers,” she responded when he questioned her.
 “I have liked them all my life.
 I would rather be the mistress of a poor officer than of a rich banker.”